seraco/HeatConduction/README.md

            --temp-location bottom --temp-value 10.0
 ```

+The solver can also be run with `make c1`, `make c2` and `make c3`, which run
+the code for three test cases.

 The solution is printed in the file `disp.vtk`.
 This file can then be plotted.

 ## License